Forever in the Seagull’s Debt

 “It sounded as if a gas cylinder warehouse had just blown up.
 Real scary.
 May God protect us.”

 I was among the puzzled crowd.
 I had just left the Koutoubia Mosque when I heard the blast.
 I had been visiting to browse through the annals of the remarkable achievements of the great Almoravid and Almohad dynasties.
 I crossed Jamaa el Fna square and headed to the Argana café—a café with a terrace overlooking the square—where I had left Murad, my childhood friend, in the company of Jacqueline.
 They had wanted to discuss affairs of the heart.
 My friend had attempted suicide several times because of his lack of luck in getting a job in Morocco.
-However, hope had flared up inside him after meeting Jacqueline, and he had devised a new plan.
-He intended to ...Read more
+However, hope had flared up inside him after meeting Jacqueline, and he had devised a new plan. ...Read more

 Choose your own adventure